rgholmse/AVR_Basics/Part 0 - Prerequisites/README.md

  - Get a basic understanding of electric circuits

 ### Installation
 This section will guide the attendee how to install the required programs.
-Windowns, MAC OS, or Linux is supported, but only on 64 bit Intel or AMD processors
+Windowns, MAC OS, or Linux is supported, but only on 64 bit Intel or AMD processors.
+Your PC must have a USB Type A connector, or a USB Type C to USB Type A converter.

 #### Windows PC
  1. [Install Microchip Studio](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio)